 Category(s): Materials

-Droplet Adhesion for Breaking Oil-In-Water Emulsion and Phase Separation
+Droplet Adhesion for Breaking an Oil-in-Water Emulsion and Phase Separation

 Keywords(s): Chemistry, water